rookiepeng/wifi-daq/README.md

 Either CC3200 LaunchPad or the customized WiFi DAQ board can be used.

+## Firmware

-The source code of CC3200 can be found in
+The firmware source code of CC3200 can be found in

 ```
 /CC3200